metio/terraform-provider-k8s/docs/data-sources/confidentialcontainers_org_cc_runtime_v1beta1_manifest.md

 Required:

 - `name` (String) Name of the runtime class
+- `pulltype` (String) The pulling image method to be used by the runtime class
 - `snapshotter` (String) The snapshotter to be used by the runtime class